deinstapel/cpupower/README.md

 $ make install PREFIX=/home/username/.local
 ```

+Restart the gnome-shell (log out and back in) to make the extension available.

 The user can enable the extension in his settings and install the polkit rule and `cpufreqctl` tool by using the included installation guide.

 #### Uninstalling